Top 5 Queries And Their Answers To Decentralized Domain Names

 - Web3 domain names in the future

-The Ethereum Name Service wants to allow users to pay friends for lunch in bitcoin similarly to how PayPal can be used to increase the accessibility and convenience of cryptocurrency transactions.
+The Ethereum Name Service wants to allow users to pay friends for lunch in bitcoin, similar to how PayPal can be used to increase the accessibility and convenience of cryptocurrency transactions.
 The introduction of ENS has improved accessibility for blockchain interaction.
 Even if we no longer utilize IP addresses to access the web, ENS names may become more prevalent due to their use and rising popularity.